clarktrimble/ba-blog/content/blog/gandi-and-netlify/index.md

 ---
 title: Gandi and Netlify
-description: The domain name system is your friend.
+description: Coordinating Gandi and Netlify for a budget friendly domain name
 date: 2023-09-26
 tags:
   - blog